Customization

 (the default), the user is asked to choose how to handle existing files (replace, skip, rename, etc.).
 Setting this to a different value applies that mode to each file without asking the user (e.g. setting this toReplace

-will automatically replace all existing files with the same name). - Perform export: Whether to export each layer separately (“For each layer”), each top-level layer or group layer separately (“For each top-level layer or group”), or a single image containing all layers (“For the entire image at once”).
+will automatically replace all existing files with the same name). - Perform export: Whether to export each item separately (“For each image”/”For each layer”), each top-level item or folder separately (“For each top-level image or folder”/”For each top-level layer or group”), or a single image containing all items (“As a single image”).
 The latter two options provide multi-layer export.
-This allows exporting e.g. multipage PDFs or animated GIFs per top-level group layer and/or with additional custom procedures applied before the export.
+This allows exporting e.g. multipage PDFs or animated GIFs with additional custom procedures applied before the export.

 - Image filename pattern: Filename pattern available when a single image is exported (the “Entire image at once” option is selected).